latex3/latex3.github.io/_posts/2025-06-02-issue41-of-latex2e-released.md

 A few releases ago, we integrated a new marks mechanism into the kernel, but left the classical approach available as a separate code path.
-That has now been addressed: the older interfaces now use the new mechanism, and multiple mark classes can be used with for example `multicol`.
+That has now been addressed: the older interfaces now use the new mechanism, and multiple mark classes can be used with, for example, `multicol`.

 The marks code was originally developed many (many) years ago as part of work on a new output routine (OR).
 Whilst today we don't plan quite such radical changes, we are improving the OR.
-To support accessibility, we need to integrate a number of hooks, and this is an opportunity to factor the OR to use the socket/plug approach to extensibility.
+To support accessibility, we need to integrate a number of hooks, and this is an opportunity to refactor the OR to use the socket/plug approach to extensibility.

 ## Other improvements and changes